NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 C:\Program Files (x86)\NuGet\Config\Microsoft.VisualStudio.Offline.config
 ```

-- List all the NuGet configuration file that will be applied, but passing a non-exsiting `--working-directory`.
+- List all the NuGet configuration file that will be applied, but passing a non-exsiting `--working-dir`.

 ```
-dotnet nuget config path  --working-directory C:\Test\NonExistingRepos
+dotnet nuget config path  --working-dir C:\Test\NonExistingRepos

 Error: The path "C:\Test\NonExistingRepos" doesn't exist.
 ```

-- List all the NuGet configuration file that will be applied, but passing an inaccessible `--working-directory`: C:\Test\AccessibleRepos\NotAccessibleSolution.
+- List all the NuGet configuration file that will be applied, but passing an inaccessible `--working-dir`: C:\Test\AccessibleRepos\NotAccessibleSolution.

 The configuration file under C:\Test\AccessibleRepos\NotAccessibleSolution\NuGet.Config will be ignored without any warning or error.

 ```
-dotnet nuget config list  --working-directory C:\Test\AccessibleRepos\NotAccessibleSolution
+dotnet nuget config list  --working-dir C:\Test\AccessibleRepos\NotAccessibleSolution

 C:\Test\AccessibleRepos\NuGet.Config
 C:\Test\NuGet.Config